 - Inadequate Integration with Other Tools: Even though Slack can connect with many other apps, it often doesn’t work well with other knowledge management systems.
 This can lead to scattered information and make it hard to access all the knowledge stored in different places.

-As part of a comprehensive solution to make working with employees and customers easier on Slack - ClearFeed provides a comprehensive knowledge management solution for Slack.
+As part of a comprehensive solution to make working with employees and customers easier on Slack, ClearFeed provides a comprehensive knowledge management solution for Slack.
 Here’s how ClearFeed does it:

 - Virtual Agents and Automated Answering in Slack: ClearFeed allows users to build virtual agents backed by company data and use it to answer questions automatically in Slack channels and Direct Messages.
+Teams can run these AI agents as public-facing Virtual Agents or as private Agent Assistants that draft answers for responders in triage before anything is sent.

 - Virtual Agent Mode: Automatically responds to questions in Slack channels using configured knowledge sources.
+This is useful for high-volume FAQs and front-door deflection before a human ever has to step in.

 - Agent Assist Mode: Equips Agents with relevant answers and search results in a private view available only to Agents.
+Agents can review, edit, and send the response manually, which is especially helpful while the knowledge base is still maturing.